ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+from tbe sngar rises to the top and is
+skimmed off.
+Then tbrow it into a tub
+to cool, and when cold ponr it over yonr
+beef or pork, to remain the usnal time,
+say four or five weeks.
+The meat mast
+be well covered with pickle, and sbonld
+not ba put down for at least two days
+after killing, during which time it should
+be slightly sprinkled witb powdered salt­
+petre, which removes all the surface
-d, fc., leaving tha meat fresh and clean. &#x27;
+blood, fc., leaving tha meat fresh and clean. &#x27;
 Some omit boiling tha pickle, and
 find it to answer well; though the opera­
 tion of boiling purifies the pickle by.